 Mia is an actor, producer and theatre educator.

 She started performing at 9 years old when she joined Rediffusion Singapore's children group and eventually graduated with a BA in Theatre Studies and Chinese Language from the National University of Singapore.
 In addition to that, she studied Viewpoints with SITI Company (New York) and Suzuki Method of Actor Training with SITI and Suzuki Company of Toga (Japan).

-Recent works include Lear Is Dead, Pissed Julie, Cut Kafka!, Art Studio, Red Sky, Red Demon, The Lower Depths, Tartuffe, An Enemy of the People, The Bride Always Knocks Twice and Who’s Afraid of Virginia Woolf?
+Recent works include Dear Elena, First Fleet, FAUST/US, Lear Is Dead, Pissed Julie, Cut Kafka!, Art Studio, Red Sky, Red Demon, The Lower Depths, Tartuffe, An Enemy of the People, The Bride Always Knocks Twice and Who’s Afraid of Virginia Woolf?
 (Macau Arts Festival 2013).

 Over the years, he experienced the theatre’s power to develop social awareness and empower communities.
 He started off as a member of "ARTivate", the youth wing of Drama Box.
-Now a freelance theatre practitioner, he receives long-term, regular and systematic training in Nine Years Theatre.
-In 2014, he attended and deepened his understanding of “Suzuki Method of Actor Training” in Suzuki Company of Toga, Japan.
-He attended the SITI Company Summer Workshop 2018, New York, to further his practice of “Viewpoints”.
+Now a freelance theatre practitioner, he undergoes long-term, regular and systematic training at Nine Years Theatre.
+He attended Suzuki Company of Toga summer workshop 2014 (Japan) and deepened his understanding of “Suzuki Method of Actor Training”.
+He attended the SITI Company Summer Workshop 2018 (USA), to further his practice of “Viewpoints”.